Get help with pest animals

 European Foxes

 European red foxes were first introduced to Australia in the 1870s for recreational hunting.
-Today, they have spread rapidly and become a problem across most of the country in both regional and metropolitan areas.
+They have spread rapidly and have impacted biodiversity across many parts of Australia.
+Foxes are a problem in both regional and metropolitan areas.

-You can find more red foxes (Vulpes vulpes) in and around cities and towns than in rural areas for the simple reason that city life suits them as there is plenty of food and shelter in urban areas.
+There are lots of red foxes (Vulpes vulpes) in and around cities because there is plenty of food and shelter in these urban areas.

 Where do foxes live in Adelaide?